ryujinx-mirror/ryujinx/README.md

 If you wish to build the emulator yourself  you will need to:

-**Step one:** Install the [.NET Core 3.1 (or higher) SDK](https://dotnet.microsoft.com/download/dotnet-core).
+**Step one:** Install the [.NET 5.0 (or higher) SDK](https://dotnet.microsoft.com/download/dotnet/5.0).

 **Step two (choose one):**
 **(Variant one)**

-After the installation of the Net Core SDK is done; go ahead and copy the Clone link from GitHub from here (via Clone or Download --> Copy HTTPS Link.
+After the installation of the .NET SDK is done; go ahead and copy the Clone link from GitHub from here (via Clone or Download --> Copy HTTPS Link.
 You can Git Clone the repo by using Git Bash or Git CMD.

 **(Variant two):**